Skip to content

 Mapping complexity

 In cXML, the PunchOutOrderMessage is a rich XML document with nested nodes (ItemIn, ItemDetail, UnitPrice, Classification, Extrinsic).
-The mapping is powerful but complex.
+The mapping is powerful but complex - particularly for product classification, as detailed in our UNSPSC mapping guide.

 In OCI, the cart return is a set of flat key=value pairs.
 Simpler to build, but less expressive.